mattneary/Tarpits-Abstraction/SExprs.md

 ------------
 You have been told that the Lambda Calculus is computationally universal, capable of expressing any algorithm.
 However, this most likely seems intangible.
 We will begin to define a layer of abstraction over the Lambda Calculus which makes design of programs begin to seem conceivable.

-Our layer of abstraction will be a uniform language of Symbolic Expressions, which is a dialect of the language called Lisp.
+Our layer of abstraction will be a uniform language of Symbolic Expressions which is a dialect of the language called Lisp.
 These symbolic expressions are parentheses enclosed arrays of symbols, taking on different meanings based on their matching of patterns which we will define.

 Here's an example: